Curvature estimates and sheeting theorems for weakly stable CMC hypersurfaces: Introduction

 \begin{theo-lowdim} Let $\Lambda, H_0 >0$.
 For $3 \leq n \leq 6$, suppose that $V \in IV_n(B_{R}(0))$ is an integral varifold with $\|V\|(B_R(0)) \leq \Lambda R^n$.
 Assume that the following hypotheses hold: \begin{enumerate} \item the first variation of $V$ is locally summable to an exponent $p>n$ (with respect to the weight measure $\|V\|$); \item $V$ has no classical singularities; \item whenever $p$ is a (two-fold) touching singularity there exists $\rho>0$ such that where $\Theta$ is the density; \item the $C^1$ embedded part of $\supp{\|V\|}$ (non-empty by Allard's regularity theorem) has generalized mean curvature $h$ with $|h|=H$ for a constant $H\leq H_0$ (see \cite{BW:stableCMC} for the variational formulation of this assumption, which makes sense for a $C^1$ hypersurface and leads to its $C^2$ regularity by standard elliptic regularity theory); \item the $C^2$ immersed part of $\supp{\|V\|}$ (which is a CMC immersion in view of (4)) is weakly stable, i.e.\ stable for the area measure under volume-preserving variations. \end{enumerate}

 Then $\Sigma=\supp{\|V\|} \cap B_{R}(0)$ is a smooth immersion and there is $C=C(H_{0},\Lambda)$ so that

 where $A_{\Sigma}$ denotes the second fundamental form of $\Sigma$. \end{theo-lowdim}

-\begin{theo-highdim} Let $\Lambda, H_0 >0$.
+We also have the following sheeting theorem in all dimensions: \begin{theo-highdim} Let $\Lambda, H_0 >0$.
 For any $n\geq 3$ suppose that $V \in IV_n(B^{n+1}_{R}(0))$ is an integral varifold with $\|V\|(B^{n+1}_R(0)) \leq \Lambda R^n$.
 Assume that the following hypotheses hold: \begin{enumerate} \item the first variation of $V$ is locally summable to an exponent $p>n$ (with respect to the weight measure $\|V\|$); \item $V$ has no classical singularities; \item whenever $p$ is a (two-fold) touching singularity there exists $\rho>0$ such that where $\Theta$ stands for the density; \item the $C^1$ embedded part of $\supp{\|V\|}$ (non-empty by Allard's regularity theorem) has generalized mean curvature $h$ with $|h|=H$ for a constant $H\leq H_0$ (see \cite{BW:stableCMC} for the variational formulation of this assumption, which makes sense for a $C^1$ hypersurface and leads to its $C^2$ regularity by standard elliptic methods); \item the $C^2$ immersed part of $\supp{\|V\|}$ (which is a CMC immersion in view of (4)) is weakly stable, i.e.\ stable for the area measure under volume-preserving variations. \end{enumerate}

 There exists $\delta_{0}=\delta_{0}(n,H_{0},\Lambda)$ so that if additionally

 then $\supp{\|V\|} \cap B_{R/2}(0)$ separates into the union of the graphs of functions $u_{1} \leq \dots \leq u_{k}$ defined on $B^{n}_{R/2}(0) := B_{R/2}(0)\cap \{x^{n+1}=0\}$ satisfying